The Aligned Orbit of the Eccentric Proto Hot Jupiter TOI-3362b: Discussion

 The baseline of the RV measurements used in this work is $\sim2$ years, and residuals show no clear evidence of companions (see Figure \ref{fig:RV}).
 To estimate what kind of planets can produce RV signals consistent with the residuals of the RV model for TOI-3362b, we performed a population synthesis study.

 We considered cold Jupiters with masses between 1 and 30 $M_J$, and with semimajor axes between 1 and 15 au.
 The eccentricity of the planets was drawn from a uniform distribution between 0.2 and 0.5, considering that cold Jupiters tend to be moderately eccentric \citep[e.g.,][]{Kipping2013}.
-Given that Coplanar Coplanar High- Eccentricity Migration \citep[CHEM,][]{Petrovich15} is the most likely explanation for the system's current architecture (see Section \ref{subsec:origin}), the orbital inclinations of the companions were between $70^\circ$ and $90^\circ$.
+The orbital inclinations of the companions were between 0 and 90 deg.
 With those distributions, we estimated the RV signals of different companions.
 Figure \ref{fig:companions} shows regions of the mass versus semimajor axis diagram where planets produced RV signals that are inconsistent with the residuals of Figure \ref{fig:RV}.
 We discard the existence of similar mass companions to TOI-3362b within $\sim 4.5$ au ($2\sigma$) and $\sim 7$ au ($1\sigma$).

 We also estimated the region of the diagram in Figure \ref{fig:companions} where secular eccentricity excitation is forbidden by relativistic precession.
 This occurs when the secular timescale due to the companion is longer than the time scale for relativistic precession.
 The ratio $\epsilon_{\rm gr}$ between these timescales can be calculated as: